 BEST VPN FOR CANADA:ExpressVPN is my top pick for Canada.
 It runs a large network of fast, reliable servers and can help you access geo-restricted content.
 A 30-day no-fuss money-back guarantee makes this VPN hard to pass up.

 NordVPN offers low prices on long terms, so it’s a great option for users on a tighter budget.
 That said, you wouldn’t know you’re paying less while using this VPN.
 NordVPN operates one of the largest networks in the industry with more than 5,600 servers in 60 countries.
 Its speeds are fast enough for streaming HD video and it can easily unblock stubborn sites such as Netflix and BBC iPlayer.
+This means you can change Netflix region and watch almost any Netflix catalog from any country or watch BBC iPlayer outside of the UK.

 Security features aren’t scrimped on either.
 Military-grade encryption is backed by perfect forward secrecy, leak protection, a kill switch, and automatic wifi protection.
 NordVPN offers specialized servers for torrenting, Tor over VPN, and double VPN.
 It doesn’t log any traffic or connection data.